micro-gl/nitro-gl/notes/tess.md

             const int cls = classify_point(c, a, b);

             if(cls>0) // if strictly left of
-                return face_separator->face; // face points always to the face left of edge else if(cls<0)// if strictly right of
+                return face_separator->face; // face pos always to the face left of edge else if(cls<0)// if strictly right of
                 return face_separator->twin->face;
             else { // is exactly on separator